MohsinMamoon/Jetpack_Joyride/README.md

   ![Coins_3](Screenshot/coins_3.png)
   ![Coins_4](Screenshot/coins_4.png)
   ![Coins_5](Screenshot/coins_5.png)

 - ## Dragon
   ![Dragon](Screenshot/dragon.png)

 - ## Powerup
   ![Powerup](Screenshot/powerup.png)

 ## Main Features:

 - Whole game is made using ASCII characters
+- The playable area changes according to the size of the terminal
+- Constantly moving screen
 - Gravity effect shown by the main player and bullets
 - Parabolic path of bullets
-- Sheild to protect the main character
+- Sheild to protect the player
 - Magnets that exert a constant force of attraction on the player
 - Constantly moving background
 - Boss Enemy